murphytalk/murphytalk.github.io/_posts/2014-05-03-IRS-introduction.md

 Length of repo:

  - **overnight**
- - **term** : a specified period of thime of more than one day
+ - **term** : a specified period of time of more than one day
      - **to-the-date** : to the settlement date of the next Treasury of the same maturity series that will be issued.
- - **open** : a nonspecified period of time of more than one day
+ - **open** : a non-specified period of time of more than one day

-The counterparty who delivered the securities in exchange for cash in the repo is entitled to securities' coupon interest.
+The counter-party who delivered the securities in exchange for cash in the repo is entitled to securities' coupon interest.

-When the avialbilty of a particular security is relatively low, and the demand to take the delivery of the particular security in a reverse repo is relatively high, this imbalance manifests itself by putting downward pressure on repo rates.
+When the availability of a particular security is relatively low, and the demand to take the delivery of the particular security in a reverse repo is relatively high, this imbalance manifests itself by putting downward pressure on repo rates.
 Such Treasuries are said to be *trading special*.
 On-the-run Treasury securities typically trade special in the repo market.

 Often repos are subject to *haircut* by dealers, which stipulate that the borrower receives an amount of cash lower than the value of the securities delivered as collateral.
-This protects the dealer in case the borrower defaults and the the value of the pledged securites should fall, in which case liquidating the bonds wond not make the dealer whole.
+This protects the dealer in case the borrower defaults and the the value of the pledged securities should fall, in which case liquidating the bonds wound not make the dealer whole.

 When the swap dealer goes into the repo market to do a repo, it is a customer of the repo market and will have to transact at

  - *bid side repo rate* : taking in cash and delivering securities
- - *offer side repo rate* : providing cash and taking in securites
+ - *offer side repo rate* : providing cash and taking in securities

 Repo desks are market makers in repo and profit from the bid/offer repo rate spread .
 The bid side rate(at which repo desks earn interest) is higher than the offer side rate (at which they pay interest).

 ## Reset and Payments

 USD swap's effective date (the date from which payments begin to accrue) is `T+2`.
 The resets and payments made on the LIBOR leg typically occur with "reset in advance,payment in arrears".
-For a USD swap, the standard convention is modified following, adjusted (the number of days that are accrued is altered in accordance witht he payment date).
+For a USD swap, the standard convention is modified following, adjusted (the number of days that are accrued is altered in accordance with he payment date).

 ## OIS Swaps